 - Be sure to drain the sauerkraut thoroughly to avoid soggy sliders.

-- To reheat, cover the casserole dish with foil and reheat it in a 350°F oven.
+- To reheat, cover the casserole dish with foil and place it in a 350°F oven.
 For individual portions, wrap the sliders in a paper towel and heat them in the microwave for 30-45 seconds.

 Nutrition